netdata/netdata/collectors/ebpf.plugin/README.md

 ### Configuring eBPF threads

-You can configure each thread of the eBPF data collector. @thiagoftsm Can you give some details why/ when you should configure a thread?
+You can configure each thread of the eBPF data collector.
+This allows you to overwrite global options defined in `/etc/netdata/ebpf.d.conf` and configure specific options for each thread.

 To configure an eBPF thread: